-These installation instructions have been tested on the most recent stable release of Ubuntu (18.04 bionic), so may need some minor changes for other Debian-based distributions.
+These installation instructions have been tested on Ubuntu 20.04 LTS (Focal Fossa), so may need some minor changes for other Debian-based distributions.
 For installation on Mac OS X, first read these additional instructions.

 Introduction

 The most fundamental dependencies of CATMAID are: